The 12 Steps of NA for Beginners: Your Guide to Success

 What Are the 12 Steps of NA?

 The 12 steps of Narcotics Anonymous (NA) represent a transformative journey toward recovery from drug addiction.
 These steps serve as a roadmap for individuals seeking to break free from the cycle of substance abuse and embrace a life of sobriety, spirituality, and personal growth.
-Let’s delve into each step, exploring what it entails and what is required in each phase of the journey.

 Step 1: We admitted we were powerless over our addiction, that our lives had become unmanageable.